 Softball hitting development has been a relatively limited concept, as baseball receives the most nuanced attention in driving the game forward.
 Taking the foundational concepts of a complete hitter, categories such as bat speed play an even bigger role in softball (larger ball and smaller field of play) making its development even more valuable to player performance at the plate.

-In addition to hitting, Perfect Performance offers pitching development for both youth and advanced players at our state of the art facility in Tysons Corner, VA.
+In addition to hitting, Perfect Performance offers pitching development for both youth and advanced players at our state of the art indoor facility in Tysons Corner, VA.

 Perfect Performance Softball offers: